 Since 1983, total phosphorus at Farrington Pond has revealed no statistically significant trend.
-Year-to-year variation in total phosphorus (10 to 20 ppb) is large at Farrington Pond, which also has the highest mean annual total phosphorus of all the ponds.
-The marked rise in total phosphorus observed in 2008 reflects nutrient-laden sediment in runoff entering the lake during this very wet year.
+Year-toyear variation in total phosphorus (10 to 20 ppb) is large at Farrington Pond, which also has the highest mean annual total phosphorus of all the ponds.
 Farrington Pond is highly susceptible to internal loading of phosphorus due to its shallow depth, where disturbance of bottom sediments can release phosphorus into the water column.

-Since 1983, chlorophyll-a at Farrington Pond has revealed no statistically significant trend, and typically experiences the highest annual concentration of chlorophyll-a of the other ponds.
-Sampling years 2005, 2011, and 2015 saw a marked rise in chlorophyll-a.
+Since 1983. chlorophyll-a at Farrington Pond has revealed no statistically significant trend, and typically experiences the highest annual concentration of chlorophyll-a of the other ponds.
+Sampling years 2005.
+2011. and 2015 saw a marked rise in chlorophyll-a.
 Nutrient-rich runoff entering the lake during wetter years, combined with warmer air temperatures, can fuel algae growth.
 Chlorophyll-a generally increases with increasing total phosphorus.